Call us at (907) 792-4111

 Treatment Foster Care is an alternative to more restrictive treatment facilities.
 It combines treatment typically associated with more restrictive settings in a nurturing family environment.
 Youth are referred to Treatment Foster Care programs to address their serious emotional and behavioral problems that are impacting their ability to engage in a safe and functional life.

 What trainings do Treatment Foster Homes receive?

 - Completed the AK Child & Family pre-service Pressley Ridge Treatment Foster Care Training emphasizing professional parenting skills, healthy relationships and communication, understanding and changing behavior, and managing conflict and crisis.

-- Become certified in the MANDT System: designed to help individuals manage crisis.
+- Certification in the MANDT System: de-escalation framework designed to help individuals manage crisis.

-- Been Certified in Adult and Pediatric First Aid and CPR; to be renewed every other year.
+- Certification in Adult and Pediatric First Aid and CPR; to be renewed every two years.

 - Have 35 training hours every year for 2 parent households, and 25 training hours for a single parent household.

 - Specific trainings tailored to meet and nurture the needs of the children that each family brings in to their home.

 Questions or interest in becoming a foster parent?

 Please call us at (907) 792-4111 !